terrytaylorbiz/portfolio/README.md

 These are a few of the docs I have written over the years.
 These docs are not confidential.
 The target audience was technical and the focus was on useful, accurate content with a minimum of text and diagrams.

-01_cit_doc_processes.pdf: Describes to an internal team how to transition to a new doc system.
+01_cit_doc_processes.pdf: Describes how to transition to a new doc system.

 11_AD_GS_20160803_0925 partial.pdf (half of the doc deleted to make it smaller):